 Another important decision in this stage is choosing a liquid disinfectant that is safe to use around people, preferably environmentally friendly, hypoallergenic, and nontoxic.
 Plus, the product should be recommended by Health Canada or at least have some kind of evidence of effectiveness to fight the SARS-CoV-2, the virus that causes COVID-19, and other germs.
 We recommend our selection of liquid disinfectants, including Ultra-Lyte.

-The last step is to make a schedule and choose a team to take on the responsibility.
-Another option is to hire the service of a company of disinfection experts, such as us at Disinfect & Fog.
+Moreover, it is necessary to make a schedule and choose a team to take on the responsibility.
+A different option would be to hire a company of disinfection experts, such as us at Disinfect & Fog.
 We have the right people and the ideal equipment for the job, as well as experience in multiple industries and business settings.

-Step 3 – Integrate air filtration for your business
+Step 3 – Integrate electrostatic sprayer for your business

-When a business has many enclosed spaces that in its facilities and little chance of improving ventilation in these areas, the best solution is to integrate air filtration in the disinfection plan.
-This is the process of treating the air in a room to get rid of contaminants, such as mould, airborne bacteria, viruses, and other harmful particles.
+When a business has many enclosed spaces in its facilities and little chance of improving ventilation in these areas, the best solution is to integrate sprayers in its disinfection plan.
+This process involved the treatment of indoor air to get rid of contaminants such as mould, airborne bacteria, viruses, and other harmful particles floating around.